brunsviga13rk/thesis/src/model.typ

 When emitter trigger events, all subscribed handler receive information about these events.
 Their associated condition then decides based on the custom data provided by the event if the action should run.
-By default, the condition is of type tautology which is always true and will regardless of event data run all actions.
+By default, the condition is of type tautology which is always true regardless of event data and will cause all actions to run.
 The abstract classes `EventEmitter` and `EventBroker` are to be implemented by classes that emit events such as levers that can be pulled.
 In this use case the lever provides conditions when the lever is pulled down, pushed up, pull down done and push up done.